Day seven: Do videnia

 Today was a day of lazy tourism.
 We didn't leave the flat until the late morning and went directly – or so we thought – to the Blue Church, then had lunch before I had a job interview in Nové Mesto for a teaching position.

-The Blue Church is very very blue indeed.
 Everything about it is blue; the façade is blue, the mosaics are blue, the roof is blue.
 It is very blue.
-Even though we couldn’t get inside – honestly, I’m not sure my stomach would have coped – we could see through the window in the door that the interior is also – wait for it – blue.
-It almost looks as if it’s edible – some sort of Willy Wonka icing sugar monstrosity that’s also available in Type Two Blue.
+Even though we couldn't get inside – honestly, I'm not sure my stomach would have coped – we could see through the window in the door that the interior is also – wait for it – blue.

 On our way there – from what was not, in the end, the nearest tram stop – we found more street art and little cafés.
-We had lunch in a bar called THeMA, next to the university faculty building, then got on the number four tram – with English announcements in an Austrlian accent – to get to Polus City Center for my afternoon appointment.
+We had lunch in a bar called THeMA, next to the university faculty building, then got on the number four tram – with English announcements in an Australian accent – to get to Polus City Center for my afternoon appointment.

 In what remained of the afternoon, we pottered around looking at squares and buildings and drinking on terraces.
-It was not an exciting day, but it was a most agreable one.
-We drank beer, and then we went to the supermarket to stock up on picnic bits for our journey to Romania tomorrow: quail eggs, ham, rocket, butter, cheese, and mini bottles of Prosecco.
+It was not an exciting day, but it was a most agreeable one.

 There are some things we didn't get to do while we were here, sadly.
 We didn't get to see the Danube at night, we didn't go up to the UFO deck, and we didn't make it to the Slavín memorial.